 A Local's Favourite: Alter Südfriedhof

-I asked a local, her Instagram handle is My_Europe_Traveldiary (please check her feed out), what her favourite place was in Munich and she told me it is old south cemetery.
-This historic cemetery dates back to the 16th century and although it reached its final capacity in 1944, it is where you will find almost all prominent citizens in those preceding centuries.
-Today, it is where locals like My_Europe_Traveldiary come for a walk, a run, or sit quietly and take in the peaceful surroundings.
+I asked a fellow wander luster, Verena who lives in Munich, her favourite place.
+This is hers.
+The old south cemetery.
+This historic cemetery dates back to the 16th century and although it reached its final capacity in 1944, it’s where you will find almost all prominent citizens in those preceding centuries.
+Today, it’s where locals like Verena, come for a walk, a run, or sit quietly and take in the peaceful surroundings.
 To hear her describe it, makes me want to return myself to explore this local’s favourite spot.

-A very special thank you to My_Europe_Traveldiary, a local from Munich, for graciously sharing some of her photos (see photo credits) and adding her own favourite thing to do in her hometown.
+A very special thank you to Verena (of Verena_travels), a local from Munich, for graciously sharing some of her photos and her favourite spot in her hometown.